tareqomrani/tareqomrani/README.md

 I’m rebuilding my tech career after a 3-year break — with a new focus on **cybersecurity and artificial intelligence**.

-I previously worked in SaaS customer support and platform operations.
+I previously worked in SaaS and B2B customer support and platform operations.
 Today, I’m reskilling through Coursera to pursue opportunities in **cybersecurity analysis, AI engineering**, and related fields.

 **Currently learning:**
 - Google Cybersecurity Professional Certificate